noahhoupt/logic/README.md

 `A test is complete if it gets all of the correct positives`

 * Effective:
-`A test is complete if it always gives an answer`
+`A test is effective if it always gives an answer`